Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 is defined to be the left Kan extension of $\Dmod: \Sch^{\fty} \to \DGCat$ along the inclusion $\Sch^{\fty} \hookrightarrow \IndSch^{\fty}$.
 Explicitly, if $\Y \in \IndSch^{\fty}$ is written as a filtered colimit $\Y = \colim_{n \in \I} Y_n$, with $Y_n \in \Sch^{\on{ft}}$ and closed embeddings $\iota_{m \to n}: Y_m \hookrightarrow Y_n$, then $\Dmod(\Y) \simeq \colim_{n \in \I} \Dmod(Y_n)$, with respect to the pushforward morphisms $(\iota_{m \to n})_*$.

 \sssec{}

-We repeat the same process for ind-pro-schemes.
-Namely, we define the ordinary category $\IndSch^\pro:= \ms{Ind}^{cl}\Sch^\pro$ of \emph{ind-pro-schemes} to be the one comprising ind-schemes that can be formed as colimits of pro-schemes under closed embeddings.\footnote{The definition of closed embedding of pro-schemes is given in Sect. \ref{sssec:closed-embedd-pro}.} By \emph{ind-pro-group}, we mean a group object in the category $\IndSch^\pro$.
+We repeat the same process for ind-pro-schemes, with the proviso that the closed embeddings must be of \emph{finite presentation}.
+Namely, we define the ordinary category $\IndSch^\pro:= \ms{Ind}^{cl}\Sch^\pro$ of \emph{ind-pro-schemes} to be the one comprising ind-schemes that can be formed as colimits of pro-schemes under finitely presented closed embeddings.
+By \emph{ind-pro-group}, we mean a group object in the category $\IndSch^\pro$.

 The functor

 is defined as the left Kan extension of $\Dmod^*: \Sch^\pro \to \DGCat$ along the inclusion $\Sch^\pro \hookrightarrow \IndSch^\pro$.
 Analogously, the functor

 is defined to be the right Kan extension of $\Dmod^!: (\Sch^\pro)^\op \to \DGCat$ along the inclusion $(\Sch^\pro)^\op \hookrightarrow (\IndSch^\pro)^\op$.